prettier/vim-prettier/README.md

 ### Overwrite default prettier configuration

 **Note:** vim-prettier default settings differ from prettier intentionally.
-The default settings used on vim-prettier are meant to follow the same defaults that is used internally at Facebook and on Facebook open source projects.
+However they can be configured by:

 ```vim
 " max line lengh that prettier will wrap on